Twelve-inch single: First segued mixes

-The first was created by Tom Moulton, for the A side of the Gloria Gaynor Never Can Say Goodbye album, released in January 1975 on MGM Records.
+The first genre-themed set was created by Spring Records, as a commercial compilation of various artists licensed from a number of labels called Disco Par-r-r-ty, released in October 1974.
+Tom Moulton created one for the A side of the Gloria Gaynor Never Can Say Goodbye album, in January 1975 on MGM Records.
 As a development from his mixtapes, three songs (Honey Bee/Never Can Say Goodbye/Reach Out, I'll Be There) were not presented as separate pieces of music, but as an uninterrupted, 18-minute-plus, side-long composition optimised for dancing.
-There were previous albums that had side-long tracks or suites, and medleys which were usually cover versions or re-recordings, but here was a new piece of music composed out of already recorded pieces of music (albeit containing two cover songs), making it the very first "DJ mix" committed to vinyl, with Moulton admitting it was conceived as a tool for dancefloors.

-A followup was the Motown compilation Disc-O-Tech series, released mid May 1975.
+There were previous albums that had side-long tracks or suites, and medleys which were usually cover versions or re-recordings, but here was a new piece of music composed out of already recorded pieces of music (albeit containing two cover songs), making it the first "DJ mix" committed to vinyl, with Moulton admitting it was conceived as a tool for dancefloors.
+A followup was the Motown compilation Disc-O-Tech series released mid May 1975, which put together some of the label's most danceable hits onto a number of albums.
+Disc-O-Tech #2 however, specifically focused on blending a number of their disco releases into a non-stop medley.